 Unusual Options Activity Insight: Cleveland-Cliffs

-On Thursday, shares of Cleveland-Cliffs (NYSE:CLF) saw unusual options activity.
-After the option alert, the stock price moved down to $21.06.
+Cleveland-Cliffs (NYSE:CLF) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $22.86 following the option alert.

 - Trade Type: CALL